monkeyraptor/generatePrime.js/README.md

 The methods there are the expansions of this main snippet idea.

 ## This snippet is
 included in <a href="https://github.com/monkeyraptor/math_operation" target="_blank" title="new window">Math Operation</a> repository.
-With subtle filter difference.
+With subtle difference.